Howell's School, Denbigh: History

 The Drapers' Company had great difficulty in obtaining this money from Spain.
 Eventually, in 1541, £570 was received in cash as well as a consignment of wine and oil, which was sold to young men of the company.
 There still remained a large sum of money to be recovered and the services of the Bishop of London were enlisted.
 The money was invested in freehold property in the City of London.
-The difficulty of the administering the trust began at once, because it was usually hard to find orphan maidens of Howell's kin.
+The difficulty of administering the trust began at once, because it was usually hard to find orphan maidens of Howell's kin.
 In 1853, more than 300 years after the death of Howell, an Act of Parliament was passed, empowering the Court of Chancery to extend the trust to the establishment of girls' schools in Wales.
 Two girls' schools in Llandaff and Denbigh were built in 1858, and were both carried on by the Drapers' Company.
 The school was originally built for 55 boarders and 50 day girls.
 A system of houses was afterwards begun, in addition to the original block of buildings.
 There were three: Haulfryn, Bodgwilym and Minffordd.
 In 1914, a wing was built containing additional classrooms, music rooms, gymnasium and an assembly hall which has now become the library.
-In 1931, another milestone was reached with the opening of extensive new buildings, the Great Hall, the dining hall and kitchens, and three new Houses: St George's, St Andrew's and St Patrick's.
+In 1931, another milestone was reached with the opening of extensive new buildings, the Great Hall, the dining hall and kitchens, and three new houses: St George's, St Andrew's and St Patrick's.
 From time to time, many other improvements were made, such as a sports pavilion, swimming bath and tennis courts.